Going for the One: Background

+The Montreux Casino complex, which housed Mountain Studios where Yes recorded the album.

-In August 1975, Yes wrapped their 1974–1975 tour of the US, Canada and the UK in support of their seventh studio album, Relayer (1974).
-The line-up during this time was lead vocalist Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, and keyboardist Patrick Moraz.
-For their next move, the group decided to take an extended break so each member could record and release a solo album.
-They regrouped for their Solo Albums Tour from May to August, which saw Yes perform some of their highest attended concerts.
-By October 1976, the band had become tax exiles and relocated to Montreux, Switzerland, to record a new studio album at Mountain Studios, their first studio album recorded overseas.
-They arrived at the studio when Emerson, Lake & Palmer were supposed to have finished Works (1977) but they were running overtime, leaving the group to work at a rehearsal space nearby for several weeks.
-A substantial amount of writing and arranging of their new material was done during this time.
+In August 1975, Yes concluded their 1974–1975 tour of the United States, Canada, and the United Kingdom in support of their seventh studio album, Relayer (1974).
+The line-up at the time comprised lead vocalist Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, and keyboardist Patrick Moraz.
+Seeking a change in momentum, the group decided to take an extended hiatus so each member could record and release a solo album.
+Following these individual projects, they regrouped for the 1976 North American tour, which featured some of the highest-attended performances of the band's career.
+By October 1976, the band members had opted to become tax exiles and subsequently relocated to Montreux, Switzerland, to record their next studio album at Mountain Studios, marking the first time Yes recorded an entire studio album overseas.
+Upon their arrival, the group discovered that Emerson, Lake & Palmer were still utilizing the facility to record Works Volume 1 (1977) and were running over schedule.
+As a result, Yes was forced to secure a temporary rehearsal space nearby for several weeks, a period in which a substantial amount of the writing and arranging for their new material was completed.